List of Gotham (franchise) characters: Edward Nygma / Riddler

 In order to get the Court of Owls to reveal themselves, the Riddler takes Mayor Aubrey James captive.
 Meeting with Gordon at the police station, Riddler agrees to Gordon's terms to accompany him.
 When on a road, Riddler agrees to go along with Kathryn and the Talon after Kathryn referenced the fact that Hugo Strange left Riddler's "who actually runs Gotham" question.
-As the Talon loads Nygma into the car, Kathryn tells Gordon that they'll find a use for Riddler before departing.
+As the Talon loads Nygma into the car, Kathryn tells Gordon that they will find a use for Riddler before departing.
 Nygma later discovered that Oswald Cobblepot is his neighbouring prisoner.
 Both of them work together to escape from their prison.

-At the conclusion of the chaos caused by the Alice Tetch Virus, Oswald outsmarts Riddler and has Victor Fries use his freeze gun on him, in order to use his frozen body as the centerpiece of his Iceberg Lounge and as a reminder to never let love be his downfall again.
+At the conclusion of the chaos caused by the Alice Tetch virus, Oswald outsmarts Riddler and has Victor Fries use his freeze gun on him, in order to use his frozen body as the centerpiece of his Iceberg Lounge and as a reminder to never let love be his downfall again.

 Riddler is later freed by a woman named Myrtle Jenkins who tries to get him back to good health, only to discover he has become mentally impaired after being frozen.
 After knocking Myrtle out, Riddler leaves her apartment and heads out to plan revenge on Oswald.
 Due to his brain still recovering from the ice, Riddler was unable to do his usual riddles on Oswald who ended up sparing Riddler from Victor Fries.
 Riddler later encountered Butch Gilzean, now known as Solomon Grundy.
 Nygma has Grundy accompany him to a nearby club, using him as the champion of The Narrows.

 When Selina captures Nygma, under orders by Oswald, Leslie Thompkins suggests pitting the champions of both sides against each other for the fate of Edward Nygma.
 Tabitha wins, only for Firefly to crash the fight to finish the job that Oswald Cobblepot gave her.
 While Solomon Grundy was having his wounds tended to, Nygma suggests to Leslie that she takes the position as Queen of the Narrows.

 Nygma goes on to become Thompkins right-hand, where he falls in love with her, before she eventually reveals that his intelligence has already returned.
 This causes the return of Nygma's alternate Riddler personality, who causes problems for Nygma, causing him to resort to suicide by hanging before opting to return to Arkham.
 As he contemplates signing the papers, a delighted Oswald reveals that he sent a letter to him hoping the Riddler would read it and Nygma would return to Arkham.
 He adds that he can truly see who he is and finally calls him Riddler, allowing Riddler to take over Nygma.